MicrosoftDocs/learn/learn-pr/wwl-azure/develop-with-devops/includes/2-explore-source-control-version-control.md

 ## Source control and version control

 The terms *source control* and *version control* are often used interchangeably, and in many contexts, they refer to the same concept.
 In general, both of them are associated with the practice of managing changes to code in a shared development environment.
 However, you might encounter more nuanced scenarios in which their meaning is slightly different.
 In these scenarios, *source control* designates a system that manages changes to source code files while *version control* includes change management of any file type for purposes that extend beyond source code alone.
-Going forward, for the consistency's sake, we'll be using the term *version control* to represent Git-based collaborative software repositories available in GitHub and Azure DevOps.
+Going forward, for the sake of consistency, we'll be using the term *version control* to represent Git-based collaborative software repositories available in GitHub and Azure DevOps.

 ## What are the benefits of version control?